pyhys/minimalmodbus/README.txt

    sudo python3 setup.py install

-There is also a Windows installer (:file:`.win32.exe`) available.
+There is also a Windows installer (:file:`.exe`) available.
 Just start it and follow the instructions.

 For Python3 there might be problems with *easy_install* and *pip*.
 In that case, first manually install pySerial and then manually install MinimalModbus.

+To make sure it is installed properly, print the _getDiagnosticString() message.
+See the support section below for instructions.

 Implemented functions
 ---------------------